ipld/ipld/schemas/authoring-guide.md

 }
 ```

-This representation for `Foo` would seriaize into a single String node:
+This representation for `Foo` would serialize into a single String node:

 ```json
 "This is field one of Foo:false"